CentOS/container-pipeline-service/docs/install-service/setup-openshift-390.md

 ssh -t centos@$op4_ip "sh script.sh"
 ```

+### Other Infrastructure

+Please make sure you have nodes as expected above one Ansible controller and 4 nodes 2 masters and 2 nodes.

+## Setup NFS Storage

 Now the systems are ready.
-We need to create one more system on DevCloud for
+We need to create one more system in the infra for
 NFS storage to be used by Jenkins and container registry.
 If you're in a
 different infrastructure and your administrator can provide you with access to
 NFS storage, you might skip this step and modify things accordingly at a later